 India is not very rich in fossil fuel resources and considering the large and increasing demand for energy, all sources of energy are optimally implemented.
-Nuclear power is a clean and environmentally friendly source of electricity generation, which is available 24/7.
+Nuclear power is a clean and environmentally friendly source of electricity generation that is available 24/7.

 There are currently 22 reactors with a total capacity of 6780 MW in operation and one reactor, KAPP-3 (700 MW) was connected to the grid on January 10, 2021.
 The current installed nuclear power capacity is 6780 MW and contributes about 3% of the total electricity generation in the country.
 Projects under construction and sanctioned are expected to be phased in by 2031.
 More nuclear power plants are also planned for the future.